 HURIDOCS and others have built easy-to-use database applications specifically designed for human rights documentation to make complex analysis easier, such as:

-- Uwazi Reveal is a free and open source database application and content management system being built on top of the already existing Uwazi platform.
-Uwazi Reveal will make it easy to record connections between people, documents, and events in a way that speaks best to the logic of the investigating organisation.
+- Uwazi is a free and open source database application and content management system that we are currently expanding to meet the needs of human rights defenders who document violations.
+The tool will make it easy to record connections between people, documents, and events in a way that speaks best to the logic of the investigating organisation.
 It will offer multiple workflows and ways to organise information, which will give flexibility where it is needed for a given context.
 More information: https://huridocs.org/2018/05/starting-at-the-source-introducing-uwazi-reveal/

 - OpenEvsys, shorthand for Open Events System, is a free and open source database application developed by HURIDOCS.
 This tool is built on the Events methodology for recording violations and the “who did what to whom” data model.
 There are currently 20+ organisations using OpenEvsys.
-HURIDOCS is planning to replace this tool with Uwazi Reveal in 2019, migrating existing OpenEvsys users to this new tool.
+HURIDOCS is planning to replace this tool with an expanded version of Uwazi in 2019 and migrate our partners who currently use OpenEvsys over to Uwazi.
 More information: https://openevsys.org/about-openevsys/

 - The Defenders’ Database (DiDi) is an easy-to-use tool for human rights defenders to register, analyse and share information about human rights violations.
 It permits users to record data on violations both online and offline, store documentation and import old reports to give the information life again.
 Those who are interested in using this tool will need to contact the organisation directly.
 This tool is not open source.
 More information: https://database.civilrightsdefenders.org/